johnfedoruk/bangular/aio/content/guide/glossary.md

 ## Directive

-An Angular class responsible for creating, reshaping, and interacting with HTML elements in the browser DOM.
-The directive is Angular's most fundamental feature.
+An Bangular class responsible for creating, reshaping, and interacting with HTML elements in the browser DOM.
+The directive is Bangular's most fundamental feature.

 A directive is usually associated with an HTML element or attribute.
 This element or attribute is often referred to as the directive itself.

-When Angular finds a directive in an HTML template, it creates the matching directive class instance and gives the instance control over that portion of the browser DOM.
+When Bangular finds a directive in an HTML template, it creates the matching directive class instance and gives the instance control over that portion of the browser DOM.